composify-js/composify/packages/docs/pages/docs/catalog/index.md

 # Catalog

-The **Catalog** is the core of Composify.
-Both the editor and the renderer rely on it, since every component must be registered there before it can be used.
-The Catalog defines:
+The **Catalog** is the heart of Composify.
+Both the editor and the renderer rely on it, as every component must be registered here before it can be used The Catalog is where you define:

-- Which components are available
+- Which components are available in the editor
 - What props each component accepts
-- How those props should be edited in the UI
+- How those props should be edited
-- Extra settings (grouping by category, optional or not, ...)
+- Extra settings, like categories or default values

 ## Registering a component

-Use `Catalog.register` to make a component available.
+Use `Catalog.register` to make a component available in Composify.
 It takes three things:

 1. The component name
 2. The component itself